beni71/Manual/migrations/54-60/new-features.md

 ### Batched tag enhancement

+It is now possible to batch remove a tag.

 PR: https://github.com/joomla/joomla-cms/pull/40613
-Description: It is now possible to batch remove a tag.